-Students who have been granted provisional acceptance, will receive an email via their MIX account from the Dental Hygiene Admissions Committee which outlines the new student requirements.
-Final acceptance to the Division of Dental Hygiene at West Virginia University is contingent based upon successful completion of the following:
+Following the interview with the Dental Hygiene Admissions Committee, students who have been offered provisional acceptance will receive an email via their MIX account from the Dental Hygiene Admissions Committee which outlines the new student requirements Please see http://dentistry.hsc.wvu.edu/education/programs/dental-hygiene-programs/bachelor-of-science/new-student-requirements/ for more information.
+Final acceptance to the Department of Dental Hygiene at West Virginia University is contingent on successful completion of new student requirements and of the following:

 - Successful completion of all courses currently enrolled and submit all final transcripts.